AnYa-international/Microsoft-365-Security/Office/README.md

 # Contents

+## WinAPI.xlsm
-WinAPI.xlsm: An Excel file that contains a VBA macro that displays a message box when the file is opened.
+An Excel file that contains a VBA macro that displays a message box when the file is opened.
 This macro uses the Windows Application Programming Interface (WinAPI) to achieve this.
 The macro is designed to work on both 32-bit and 64-bit platforms.

+## Shell Function.xlsm
+This Excel file contains a VBA script that utilizes the Shell function to open the Calculator application (calc.exe) when the file is opened.